 The person at the center of this case

-Justice for John Doe (Unidentified Male) — the trail went cold in 1993, but the truth hasn't.
+Justice for Unknown Male (John Doe) — the trail went cold in 1993, but the truth hasn't.

 Start here

-On July 6, 1993, construction workers discovered an unidentified male body on Interstate 10 near mile post 105.5 in Buckeye, Arizona, with an estimated time of death in June or July 1993.
-The victim's identity remains unknown despite detailed records of his clothing and personal effects, which included a Newport-branded white t-shirt, blue jeans, and various socks and undergarments.
-Investigators seek information from anyone who may recognize the victim or have knowledge of his disappearance and death.
+On July 6, 1993, construction workers discovered an unidentified male body along Interstate 10 near mile post 105.5 in Buckeye, Arizona, with an estimated death date in June or July 1993.
+The victim's identity remains unknown despite clothing and personal effects that may help establish who he was.
+Anyone with information about a missing person matching this description or details about the circumstances is urged to contact the FBI or local authorities.

 Try asking